BasilPanda/RoR2DronesInheritItems/README.md

 A: It will randomly choose a value between 0 and the player's item count for the respective item if the setting is true.

+Q: When will you update/add features?

+A: Currently working a full time office job and modding is a hobby.
+I'll update when I have the time (usually weekends)!

 ## Known Bugs

 - None at the moment!

 ## Changelog

+**v3.0.0**

+- Updated for the 1 Year Anniversary Patch.
+- Solus Probes from Empathy Cores can now inherit items (default to false)
+- Code refactoring due to ItemIndex/EquipmentIndex changes

+**v2.6.0**

+- Custom blacklist configs now accept item code names!
+Super helpful for modded items.
+Thanks to @Moffein#8244 for reaching out and supplying the code!

+**v2.5.1**

+- Some code refactoring for mod compatibility
+- If there's any issues please let me know and I'll try to fix them when I can!

+**v2.4.15**

+- Updated for 2.5.14 R2API
+- Fixed softlocking issue w/ update items option and TC-280s.
+- Added back the 1.0 item cooldown to equipment drones.
+- Added boss item related config.
+- Code restructure
+- Shoutout to @breadguy5000 for the pings on the modding discord and everyone else who dm'd a bug report to me!

 **v2.4.14**